James Courtney: Walkinshaw Andretti United

 Courtney sat out the final four races of the 2013 Championship Series after a severe incident during Race 32 at the Phillip Island Grand Prix Circuit.
 As Courtney entered the turn 4 hairpin (Honda Corner) an out of control Alexandre Prémat, after suffering a delaminated tyre, made heavy contact to the driver's side window of James Courtney's car with the rear of his own after hitting a slight mound in the grass.
 The incident caused significant damage to both cars including snapping the safety bars of Courtney's car.
 Both cars inevitably could not compete in the next two races held on the weekend.
-James suffered a tear in his right quad muscle and a fractured tibia.
+Courtney suffered a tear in his right quad muscle and a fractured tibia.
 HRT endurance co-driver Nick Percat replaced him for the final two races of the season at the Sydney 500.